Tag: Mark Cuban

 No Comments

 bentdI’ve written about sports video games before, and I do this for a reason.
-I’ve broached on topics from aussyelo lol accounts to high-end EA sports.
 I like sports (hence the blog) and video games (hence the blog) but I am not physically cut out for many of the sports I enjoy.
 Also, at times I prefer fandom to actually playing — especially those sports where’s I’d likely break bones.
 But has it come to a point where the games are extremely accurate simulations?

 FIFA soccer (the video game) has a World Cup event.
 I wonder if players from the same countries dominate every time like the real World Cup?